aviars/poet/README.md

 The format of the JSON document will be a JSON object with one key, `manifest`, with an array `[]` key value.
 Each value in the `manifest` array shall contain additional JSON objects.
 These additional objects shall contain one key that is either the value of `sub` or `software_id`, or `client_uri` for the application.
 The value of the key will conform to RFC 7591, OAuth 2.0 Dynamic Registration, with the additional key `poet_jwt_endorsement`.
-Below is an example of an application manifest file containing informationn about 3 applications.
+Below is an example of an application manifest file containing informationn about 4 applications.
 The first two contain endorsements while the third has none.
+One of the applications described is not an OAuth client but it still contains in the manifest file.
+The `client_name`, `client_uri`, and the `logo_uri` remain consistent.

     {
         "manifest": [{